Yu-Vitaqua-fer-Chronos/Nimpiler/README.md

 This tool converts Nim to an easy to parse format!
 Currently the goal is MessagePack but if someone adds a way to generate more formats in a simple to intergrate way, I am *more* than happy to include it!
 Reason why we didn't use JSON as we wanted to, is because the file size that would be generated for some files were *big*, from tests Zerbina did with their own local implementation of Nim2JSON, (Nim2IR's original purpose) which went up to around 780 MB on disk.

 ## Why?
-Because fuck you, kind stranger!

-Okay for real, this was made with the goal to make Nim truely portable to many other programming languages, especially Java due to us thinking that the JVM has a severe lack of easy to use languages! sure, Kotlin and Haxe exist, but in our opinion, they don't compare to the beauty we see in Nim!
+This was made with the goal to make Nim truely portable to many other programming languages, especially Java due to us thinking that the JVM has a severe lack of easy to use languages! sure, Kotlin and Haxe exist, but in our opinion, they don't compare to the beauty we see in Nim!

 ## Goals
 ### Language Targets